wordslab-org/wordslab-notebooks/README.md

 - scripts and tutorials to guide you through the whole development lifecycle (with Github and Huggingface)
 - all that with a **one click install** contained in a single directory on your machine

-WARNING: this local AI development environment is meant to be used **at home, on a computer used by a single user**
+WARNING: this local AI development environment is meant to be used **at home, on a computer not accessible from the internet**
 - ease of use was prioritized for this specific context
 - **no access control or security measures** are implemented